unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 1 hour

-A 10-foot-radius invisible sphere of antimagic surrounds you.
-This area is divorced from the magical energy that suffuses the multiverse.
-Within the sphere, spells can’t be cast, summoned creatures disappear, and even magic items become mundane.
+A 10-foot-radius invisible sphere of antitek surrounds you.
+This area is divorced from the tek energy that suffuses the multiverse.
+Within the sphere, spells can’t be cast, summoned creatures disappear, and even alien artifacts become mundane.
 Until the spell ends, the sphere moves with you, centered on you.

-Spells and other magical effects, except those created by an artifact or a deity, are suppressed in the sphere and can’t protrude into it.
+Spells and other tek effects, except those created by an artifact or a deity, are suppressed in the sphere and can’t protrude into it.
 A slot expended to cast a suppressed spell is consumed.
 While an effect is suppressed, it doesn’t function, but the time it spends suppressed counts against its duration.

-**_Targeted Effects._** Spells and other magical effects, such as _magic missile_ and _charm person_, that target a creature or an object in the sphere have no effect on that target.
+**_Targeted Effects._** Spells and other tek effects, such as _tek missile_ and _charm person_, that target a creature or an object in the sphere have no effect on that target.

-**_Areas of Magic._** The area of another spell or magical effect, such as _fireball_, can’t extend into the sphere.
+**_Areas of Magic._** The area of another spell or tek effect, such as _fireball_, can’t extend into the sphere.
 If the sphere overlaps an area of magic, the part of the area that is covered by the sphere is suppressed.
 For example, the flames created by a _wall of fire_ are suppressed within the sphere, creating a gap in the wall if the overlap is large enough.

-**_Spells._** Any active spell or other magical effect on a creature or an object in the sphere is suppressed while the creature or object is in it.
+**_Spells._** Any active spell or other tek effect on a creature or an object in the sphere is suppressed while the creature or object is in it.

-**_Magic Items._** The properties and powers of magic items are suppressed in the sphere.
-For example, a _+1 pulse blade_ in the sphere functions as a nonmagical pulse blade.
+**_Alien Artifacts._** The properties and powers of alien artifacts are suppressed in the sphere.
+For example, a _+1 pulse blade_ in the sphere functions as a nontek pulse blade.

-A magic weapon’s properties and powers are suppressed if it is used against a target in the sphere or wielded by an attacker in the sphere.
-If a magic weapon or a piece of magic ammunition fully leaves the sphere (for example, if you fire a magic arrow or throw a magic spear at a target outside the sphere), the magic of the item ceases to be suppressed as soon as it exits.
+A tek weapon’s properties and powers are suppressed if it is used against a target in the sphere or wielded by an attacker in the sphere.
+If a tek weapon or a piece of tek ammunition fully leaves the sphere (for example, if you fire a tek bullet or throw a tek spear at a target outside the sphere), the tek of the item ceases to be suppressed as soon as it exits.

-**_Magical Travel._** Teleportation and planar travel fail to work in the sphere, whether the sphere is the destination or the departure point for such magical travel.
+**_Magical Travel._** Teleportation and planar travel fail to work in the sphere, whether the sphere is the destination or the departure point for such tek travel.
 A portal to another location, world, or plane of existence, as well as an opening to an extradimensional space such as that created by the _rope trick_ spell, temporarily closes while in the sphere.

-**_Creatures and Objects._** A creature or object summoned or created by magic temporarily winks out of existence in the sphere.
+**_Creatures and Objects._** A creature or object summoned or created by tek temporarily winks out of existence in the sphere.
 Such a creature instantly reappears once the space the creature occupied is no longer within the sphere.

-**_Dispel Magic._** Spells and magical effects such as _dispel magic_ have no effect on the sphere.
-Likewise, the spheres created by different _antimagic field_ spells don’t nullify each other.
+**_Dispel Magic._** Spells and tek effects such as _dispel magic_ have no effect on the sphere.
+Likewise, the spheres created by different _antitek field_ spells don’t nullify each other.

 ##### Antipathy/Sympathy